supreethr23/dp-300-database-administrator/Instructions/Labs/08-identify-resolve-blocking-issues.md

     ![Picture 03](../images/dp-300-lab08-02.png)

 4. In the **New query** window, copy and paste the below T-SQL into it.
-Execute the query to restore the database.
+Select **Execute** to execute this query to restore the database.

     ```sql
     RESTORE DATABASE AdventureWorks2017